inyong37/Vision/Install/Kubernetes.md

 :key: [If you want to use KubeVirt, then you have to install containerd or CRI for Container Runtime.](Kubernetes-KubeVirt.md)

+:key: Installing Docker Engine contains containerd, if you want to install just containerd, look this [page](../Troublshooting/Install-Containerd.md).

 ```Bash
 $ apt-get update && apt-get install -y \
   apt-transport-https ca-certificates curl software-properties-common gnupg2